 An Effective Way to Keep the Flu at Bay

 Seasonal influenza is an illness that can be debilitating for a number of days.
 The flu vaccine can greatly lessen your risk of getting the flu, with only a small chance of typically minor, short-lived side effects.
 If you have questions about the vaccine and your personal risk of side effects, your doctor can provide more information.
-Visit our Urgent and Express Care locations to get your flu shot today.
+Visit our Urgent Care locations to get your flu shot today.